 How many secrets can we keep when we love someone struggling with addiction?
 There’s no limit.
 We keep hundreds.
 We keep THOUSANDS.
 We don’t keep track because that would drive us insane but think about it.
 We don’t want people to know where our mom really is, rehab.
-We don’t want them to know that sure our dad is hilarious when he is at the club drinking but when he is puking at home it’s not as fun.
+We don’t want them to know that, sure, our dad is hilarious when he is at the club drinking but when he is puking at home it’s not as fun.
 We lie about why they can’t make it to events.
 We lie about where they are, how they are doing, things they did for us growing up.
 We lie all the time.
 We lie about their professions, we lie about reasons things happen, we lie about anything.
 We lie about everything.

 We also lie to them.
-I remember not telling my parents about events at school that parents were invited to attend.
+I remember not telling my mom and dad about events at school that parents were invited to attend.
 I remember trying to keep Parent’s Night away from them my senior year.
 I remember telling them the reason I didn’t have people over was because they were afraid of our dog.
 I told so many lies growing up, I couldn’t keep track of where the truth was.
 The truth and the lie became intertwined.
 The reality was somewhere in there but I couldn’t see it and I didn’t want to see it.

 These secrets completely took away my mom’s motivation to get sober.
 Why should she?
 No one was going to find out, I was making sure of that.
 She didn’t have to apologize to anyone.
 She didn’t have to admit this embarrassing disease was controlling her life.
 She didn’t have to face any consequences.
 My secret keeping that I thought was for myself was doing more harm than good.
 Sure, I struggled with how people reacted when I shared with them.
 A lot of the time it was incredibly painful when people didn’t know how to respond or responded poorly.
 I don’t suggest opening up to every single person you meet but I also don’t recommend lying for the addict.
 It isn’t doing you or them any favors.